Sqeta/SavoraApplication-master/README.md

 * Smart Budget Tips
 * Financial Health Score

 The Financial Health Score evaluates the user's spending behaviour and provides an indication of how effectively they are managing their budget.
+This feature allows users to instantly understand their financial position without having to navigate through multiple screens.

-Personalized Welcome Message
+### Personalized Welcome Message

 When users log into the application, they are greeted using their first name.
-This creates a more personalized user experience and makes the application feel more engaging.
+This creates a more personalized user experience and makes the application feel more engaging and welcoming.

-##Smart Budget Tips
+### Smart Budget Tips

 The application generates helpful budgeting advice based on the user's spending habits and budget status.
-These tips assist users in making better financial decisions and encourage responsible spending.
+These tips assist users in making better financial decisions, avoiding unnecessary spending, and maintaining healthier financial habits.

-##Conclusion
+## Conclusion

 Savora Budget Tracker provides users with an effective way to manage their personal finances through budgeting, expense tracking, reporting, and graphical analysis.
 The combination of budgeting tools, visual feedback, personalized insights, and gamification features makes the application both practical and engaging.

+Features such as Top Spending Category, Financial Health Dashboard, Personalized Welcome Messages, Smart Budget Tips, Spending Graphs, and Budget Monitoring help users gain a better understanding of their financial behaviour and spending patterns.

-The application encourages users to develop better financial habits while providing them with the tools needed to monitor and improve their spending behaviour.
+Overall, the application encourages responsible spending, promotes financial awareness, and provides users with the tools needed to monitor, manage, and improve their personal finances.